Daniele-Dondi/AutoChem/README.md

  and reactions.

  The program creates some supplementary files:<br>
  <b><i>COMPOUNDS.csv</i></b>: A list of the compound number, its molecular formula and MW.
-Energy at the rdkit level is also added if the optimization flag is enabled<br>
+Energy at the RDKit level is also added if the optimization flag is enabled<br>
  <b><i>FREQUENCY.csv</i></b>: A frequency distribution of molecular weights (aka: number of compounds having the same<br>
      molecular weight)<br>
  <b><i>REACTIONS.txt</i></b>: A list of all reactions calculated or downloaded from KEGG (useful for the determination of reactions